 - Pain and suffering, which includes both emotional and physical pain

-- Diminished quality of life, which includes losing joy in hobbies or activities you enjoyed prior to your injury or illness
+- Diminished quality of life, which includes losing joy in hobbies or activities you enjoyed before your injury or illness

 - Permanent disability or disfigurement if the medical error made permanent changes to your physical or mental abilities or appearance

-Other damages not listed here may be included in your demand letter for compensation.
+You may include other damages not listed here in your demand letter for compensation.
 Before we send your notice of intent, we will discuss how much compensation we intend to pursue on your behalf.

 If You Lost a Loved One Because of a Medical Error

-If your loved one could not survive their injuries or illnesses, we want to help you find justice against the negligent medical professionals who should have prevented their death from happening.
+If your loved one did not survive their injuries or illnesses, we want to help you seek justice against the negligent medical professionals who should have prevented their death from happening.

-If your medical malpractice case involves the loss of a loved one, you may be entitled to pursue other damages, such as:
+If your medical malpractice case involves the loss of a loved one, you may be entitled to pursue wrongful death damages, such as:

 - Costs to pay for funeral services, including cremation or burial services